 On top of the hill in Greenwich Park sits the Royal Observatory Greenwich.
 Stand astride the Prime Meridian Line (admission charge applies) with a foot in both the East and West hemispheres, see the home of Greenwich Mean Time (GMT) and set your watch as the bright red Time Ball drops at 1pm sharp.

 Next door, take a tour of the universe at London's only public planetarium.
 Your interactive journey through space transports you to the surface of Mars; to the centre of the Sun; to far away galaxies; and through time to the moment a star is born.

 Day 1 Afternoon: Browse the Markets, Lunch in the Park

 Explore the undercover stalls and shops in Greenwich Market to find a huge variety of unique and quirky arts and crafts.
 Browse all the food stalls and build your own picnic as you go because later you can set up your lunch in nearby Greenwich park.

 Shopping temptation calls at Mr Humbug, a traditional sweet shop crammed with colourful jars filled with all your favourite treats.
-If they haven't spent all their pennies on sweets, kids will love browsing around Chock-a-Block Toys.

 When you're all shopped out, escape the hustle and bustle of the market in the Fan Museum, a unique attraction housing the world's finest collection of fans.
 The museum is set in a pair of 1721 Grade II listed houses, which have both been beautifully restored, with a stunning Japanese-style garden.